The best bait for catfish is chicken liver, nightcrawlers, powerbait, dip bait, cut bait, crawfish, and black salties.

 8. Cut Baits

 Another great option for catching catfish virtually any time of the year is cut bait.
-This type of bait might refer to just about any kind of bait fish that is cut into small chunks that are easier for small or medium-sized catfish to fit in their mouths.
+This type of bait might refer to just about any bait fish cut into small chunks that are easier for small or medium-sized catfish to fit in their mouths.
 Some anglers prefer to use cut bait after letting the bait sit outside in a bucket or other container for a day or two in order to maximize the amount of scent that it will put off in the water.

 9. Magic Big Blue Dough